|

 find their tracks at the abandoned bridge, this is where we'd always turn

+around and head back downstream to go home.
 As you can see, the honor system within my family was even more complex

 than I described in an earlier story (Arlo’s Creek—Honor Among